Baltimore biodefense executives face grilling in Congress over botched production of J&J vaccine

 Emergent suspended production of the vaccine at the plant on April 19 at the request of the FDA and still lacks FDA manufacturing certification that would allow production to resume.

-In March, Emergent ruined enough vaccine for 15 million doses in a cross-contamination incident with AstraZeneca vaccine, which was being made in the same Baltimore facility and has since been removed in response to the problems.
-A scathing FDA inspection report last month cited unsanitary conditions at the plant and a lack of adherence to basic protocols intended to prevent contamination of vaccine.
+In March, Emergent ruined enough vaccine for 15 million doses in a cross-contamination incident with the AstraZeneca vaccine, which was being made in the same Baltimore facility and has since been removed in response to the problems.
+A scathing FDA inspection report last month cited unsanitary conditions at the plant and a lack of adherence to basic protocols intended to prevent contamination of the vaccine.

 Weeks before, in January and February, Kramer sold $10 million of company stock, a move that has been cited in a shareholder lawsuit filed this month contending the company misled investors by not publicly disclosing problems at the facility.
 Emergent stock has lost more than half its value since February.